Lonomia obliqua: Toxicity

 Lonomia obliqua has a toxic venom which causes disseminated intravascular coagulation and a consumptive coagulopathy, which can lead to a hemorrhagic syndrome.
 The toxins are stored in sacs at the base of each spine.
 As the spines penetrate the victim, venom flows through the hollow bristles and into the puncture wound.

 It was discovered that the toxin in the caterpillar's skin held potent anti-clotting agents.
 This anti-clotting agent would attach to another protein of the body's cells and cause them to leak as blood is unable to clot.
 This internal bleeding would fill the surrounding tissue with "bruised blood".
 This internal bleeding spreads through the internal organs and eventually leads to compression and brain death.
 This accounts for the minimum of 500 deaths resulting from contact with L. obliqua caterpillars.
-The poison only takes effect in fairly large amounts; in order to experience the extreme effects caused by the toxins, a human victim would probably need to be stung at least 20 to 100 times because each sting only injects a minute amount of venom.

 Of the 26 species of the genus Lonomia found on the American continent, only Lonomia obliqua and Lonomia achelous have caused severe reactions, leading to hemorrhagic syndrome.
 Since 1989 the number of human accidents caused by these caterpillars has been increasing in the southern region of Brazil.
 Most victims were male (63%), many were between 0 and 19 years old (45%), and lesions are especially common on the hands (38%).
 The reported death rate is 2.5%.

+In a 2021 study, caterpillar accidents in Brazil attributed to Lonomia obliqua between 2007 and 2017 amounted to 42,264 recorded cases.
+Of the 248 cases considered severe, five resulted in death.
+While such incidents are not common, a Sao Paulo-based vaccine company has begun producing antivenom.

-During the venom extraction, after removal of all spicules, each caterpillar produces approximately 2.4 mg of venom, the total amount of venom injected in an individual weighing 70kg can reach up to 1.4 - 1.7 mg/kg.
+During the venom extraction, after removal of all spicules, each caterpillar produces approximately 2.4 mg of venom; the total amount of venom injected in an individual weighing 70 kg can reach up to 1.4–1.7 mg/kg.